Meet the OB-GYN Team

 Dr. Reinou S. Groen

-Dr. Reinou S. Groen MD, MIH, PhD, trained in obstetrics and gynecology at Johns Hopkins Hospital.
+Dr. Reinou S. Groen, MD, MIH, PhD, trained in obstetrics and gynecology at Johns Hopkins Hospital.
+She is board certified by the American College of Obstetrics and Gynecology.
 She is originally from the Netherlands where she completed a residency in tropical medicine.
 Dr. Groen worked with Doctors Without Borders in several African countries.
 She received her master’s in international health and her PhD in surgical epidemiology from the University of Amsterdam.
 In Dr. Groen’s role as an OB-GYN, she covers clinic, labor and delivery, and gynecological surgeries.
 Alaska has been her home since 2016.
 Dr. Groen is married, has two sons, and her household has a retired sled dog, rescue cat, and four chickens.
-Her hobbies include outdoor activities with family and friends, and playing the harp.
+Her hobbies include outdoor activities with family and friends, making coffee, and playing the harp.

 Dr. Leanne Komorowski